stephanbracke/intermagnet-technical-manual/chapters/usingdata/cdromdvdusb.rst

 The INTERMAGNET data are available without charge to participating institutes and to bona fide scientists for academic purposes only.
-By requesting one or more INTERMAGNET DVDs/CD-ROMs/USBs you agree to abide by the Conditions of Use.
+By requesting one or more INTERMAGNET Physical Medias you agree to abide by the Conditions of Use.